trailblazer/trailblazer.github.io/gems/representable/upgrading-guide.md

 ### Deprecations

-Once your code is migrated to 2.4, you should upgrade to 2.5, which does _not_ have deprecations anymore and only supports Ruby 2.1 and higher.
+Once your code is migrated to 2.4, you should upgrade to 3.0, which does _not_ have deprecations anymore and only supports Ruby 2.0 and higher.

-If you can't upgrade from 2.4 to 2.5, you can disable slow and annoying deprecations as follows.
+If you can't upgrade to 3.0, you can disable slow and annoying deprecations as follows.

     Representable.deprecations = false